2025 Conference on Robot

 You can enjoy the magnificent gold crowns from the Three Kingdoms period, exquisite celadon from the Goryeo dynasty, Joseon-era paintings, photographs documenting modern history, and the tranquil beauty of the museum’s gardens, which feature stunning landscapes and waterfalls.

-Gwanghwamun Square was opened to the public in August 2022 following extensive renovation, is a central cultural and historical landmark.
+Gwanghwamun Square reopened to the public in August 2022 following extensive renovation, is a central cultural and historical landmark.
 Sejong-ro, the main thoroughfare in Seoul with a 600-year history, has been transformed into a space for historical and cultural experiences.

 The square is historically significant as the site of royal administrative buildings, known as Yukjo-geori or the “Street of Six Ministries.”
 It also features statues of Admiral Yi Sun-sin, a hero of the Joseon Dynasty, and King Sejong the Great, one of Korea’s most revered monarchs.